Address

 Fig-2 presents the population data for all sexes in rural areas across all districts of Pakistan.
 This code generates a sunburst chart using the dataset stored in the “df” dataframe.
 Here’s a breakdown of the arguments:

-• path: The sequence of columns to define the hierarchical path in the sunburst chart.
-In this case, the hierarchy is defined by the ‘PROVINCE’, ‘DIVISION’, and ‘DISTRICT’ columns.
+: The sequence of columns to define the hierarchical path in the sunburst chart.
+In this case, the hierarchy is defined by the ‘PROVINCE’, ‘DIVISION’, and ‘DISTRICT’ columns.values

-• values: The column containing the values that will be represented by the size of the arcs in the sunburst chart.
-In this case, it is the ‘ALL SEXES (RURAL)’ column.
+: The column containing the values that will be represented by the size of the arcs in the sunburst chart.
+In this case, it is the ‘ALL SEXES (RURAL)’ column.color

-• color: The column used to assign colors to the different segments in the sunburst chart.
-Here, the ‘DISTRICT’ column is used for this purpose.
+: The column used to assign colors to the different segments in the sunburst chart.
+Here, the ‘DISTRICT’ column is used for this purpose.width

-• width and height: The dimensions of the sunburst chart in pixels.
+: The dimensions of the sunburst chart in pixels.title

 fig = px.sunburst(df, path=['PROVINCE', 'DIVISION', 'DISTRICT'], values='ALL SEXES (RURAL)',